 |Home||Current Issue||Past Issues||Credits||History||Friends & Resources||Subscriptions/Gifts||Recent Gifts||Contact Us|

-Highlights, October 2017 Issue
+Highlights, November 2017 Issue

 Perodic postage paid at Askov, MInnesota 55704.
 Post- master: Send address changes to Wanda Clark, Bus.
 Mgr, 123 NW 7th Street, Grand Rapids, MN 55744-2639.

 Rate $20 per year (U.S.A.) $35 for Canada and $60 for De- namrk (hard copies).
 Electronic subscriptions available to Cana- da and Europe for $20.
 Subscription payments or gifts and me- morials should be sent to the Business Manager.